felixwongong/cactus/README.md

 └─────────────────┘
 ```

-## Cactus Graph & Kernels
+## Cactus Graph
-Cactus Graph is a general numerical computing framework that runs on Cactus Kernels.
+Cactus Graph is a general numerical computing framework for implementing
-Great for implementing custom models and scientific computing, like JAX for phones.
+any model, like PyTorch for phones.

 ```cpp
 #include cactus.h